10:00 AM-11:00 AM Classes

 11:30 AM-12:30 PM Classes

-This course presents a variety of historical topics.
+This course presents a variety of historical perspectives.

 Course organizer Bruce Belason.

-Stories Of Conflict As Seen Through A Narrator’s Lens, Part VII
+Stories of Conflict as Seen through a Narrator’s Lens, Part VIII

-We will discuss how narrators’ perspectives affect our appreciation of works including selections from Spoon River Anthology by Edgar Lee Masters, “In A Grove” by Ryunosuke Akutagawa, The Little Red Chairs by Edna O’Brien and Sapiens: A Brief History of Humankind by Yuval Noah Harari.
+We will discuss how narrators’ perspectives affect our appreciation of works including The Heart by Maylis de Kerangal, Country Girl by Edna O’Brien and Homo Deus by Yuval Noah Harari.

 Teacher: Lois Ziegelman, Ph.D., Brandeis, is professor emerita from Framingham State College, where she taught World Literature and Drama for 31 years.
 A recipient of five fellowships from the National Endowment for the Humanities, she has studied, taught and performed works from Classical Antiquity through the 20th century.